 On page 20 he shows his ignorance of how Paul’s “revelation of Jesus Christ” was carefully and independently confirmed at the time.

-On page 22 he picks on the most easily rebutted Intelligent Design claims and calls it the strongest.
+On page 22 he picks on the most easily rebutted Intelligent Design claim, one that ID advocates don’t even use, and calls it the strongest.
 Ignorance on display.

 On page 44 he seems to be illustrating incoherence in the concept of God: Can God create a rock so heavy he can’t lift it?
 The answer is that this that this is laughably easy to answer.
 What was Torres thinking?.

 On page 52 he takes a naturalistic perspective on neuroscience and free will and concludes that it’s impossible for God to have imparted free will to his creatures.
 Bulletin to Phil Torres: if you assume the world is the way it would be if there is no God, it will indeed be impossible to fit God into that world.
 If you assume there is no God, in other words, you have effectively assumed there is no God.
-That’s called begging the question.rable in scientific terms, and we have addresses it to the best of our ability in other terms.
+That’s called begging the question.

 On page 66 he displays a desperate ignorance with respect to how details in the Gospels are harmonized.